Loco Motive (video game): Plot

-Wealthy heiress Lady Unterwald, owner of a railroad company that runs a luxury service known as the "Reuss Express", is murdered before she can make a big annoucement concerning who will inherit her fortune.
-No-one saw who did it as the killing blow occured in darkness when the Express entered a tunnel, while the murder weapon could not be identified at the time.
-To uncover the truth, police detectives handling the case question three suspects suspected of the murder: Arthur Ackerman, Unterwald's estate lawyer; Herman Merman, a novelist-turned-detective struggling to compete against a rival known as Dirk Chiselton; and Diana Osterhagen, a rookie Inland Revenue agent investigating Unterwald's finances.
+Wealthy heiress Lady Unterwald, owner of a railroad company that runs a luxury service known as the "Reuss Express", is murdered before she can reveal who is to inherit her estate upon her death during the train's journey.
+To uncover the truth, police detectives handling the case question three suspects accused by the staff and passengers who were aboard the Express at the time of the murder: Arthur Ackerman, Unterwald's estate lawyer and rather hoping to tackle tougher challenges; Herman Merman, a novelist-turned-detective struggling to compete his rival, Dirk Chiselton; and Diana Osterhagen, a rookie Inland Revenue agent investigating Unterwald's finances and trying to prove herself as a field agent.
 All three each give their own account of the events surrounding the murder.

-Arthur explains in his story that he was handling a new amendment to Unterwald's will aboard the Express, but carelessly lost it moments before his employer was murdered.
+Arthur's story reveals that he had been handling a new amendment to Unterwald's will aboard the Express, but carelessly lost it moments before his employer was murdered.
 Whilst seeking to recover it, he had met with others connected to Unterwald: Kasper Bergmann, Unterwald's treasurer, who was embezzling her fortune; Arista Gudrun, Unterwald's scheming sister; Gunter and Hagen Gudrun, Arista's twin sons who were ruining the company; and Doctor Hirsch, Unterwald's physician who belonged to a secret society known as the Order of Idle Hands that protected her business interests discreetly.
-Arthur eventually trakced down the new will and read it to the others, only to learn he was the sole beneficiary, leading Arista to accuse him of the murder.
+Arthur eventually tracked down the new will and read it to the others, only to learn he was the sole beneficiary, leading Arista to accuse him of the murder.

-Herman explains in his story that he was invited onto the train by Unterwald to investigate wealthy oil baron Jian Liu's recent affection towards her.
+Herman's story reveals that he was invited onto the train by Unterwald to investigate wealthy oil baron Jian Liu's recent affection towards her.
 Herman discovered that Jian sought to buy out Unterwald's company through whatever means he could use.
 After Jian was accidentally knocked out, Unterwald was shocked to find he planned to inform on her with the Inland Revenue; Herman was made to hide his body from sight, then give his suit to Arthur so he could unwittingly disrupt Diana's investigations.
-After the murder occurred, Herman panicked when he tried to investigate it.
-Unable to get back to his quarters, he wound up spying on Arthur's will-reading on the roof of the Express, before being caught in the act.
+After the murder occurred, Herman panicked when he tried to investigate it and hid himself away.
+When he attempted to use a disguise to get back to his quarters, he was forced onto the roof of the Express, where he witnessed Arthur's capture moments before he himself was captured on Jian's orders.